2026 Wild Story Retreats and Workshops

 Ocamora Retreat Center, Ocate, New Mexico

 From the Greek texto, we know there is a profound connection between stories, weaving, and the web of life.
 What is the relationship between story and the wellbeing of the land?
 Might the land be dreaming and storying through each of us?
-How? … And how can we become available to these unseen possibilities and to these forces—what indigenous author and teacher Martin Prechtel calls the “wild holy in nature”—to reweave our own belonging and renew the world through our stories?
+How? … And how can we become available to these unseen possibilities and to these forces—what indigenous author and teacher Martin Prechtel calls the “wild Holy in Nature”—to reweave our own belonging and renew the world through our stories?

 Well beyond the confines of traditional nature writing, we will track the wilder realms of story—attuning to the land and listening for all that may guide us to the beautiful thread we are each carrying within to create new texts.